-As Data Librarian, I serve as the primary expert within the New Brunswick/Piscataway Libraries on datasets and statistical methods, assisting the Rutgers community in locating, using, and archiving datasets, and with developing services for the management of research data.
+As Data Librarian, I serve as the primary expert within the New Brunswick/Piscataway Libraries on datasets and statistical methods, assisting the Rutgers community in locating, using, and archiving datasets, and with developing services promoting data and statistical literacy, and the management of research data.
 My academic background includes Master's degrees in economics, library science, and statistics and biostatistics.

 Selected publications, see CV for full listing.